Sony RX100 V vs Canon 7D II

-The Sony Cyber-shot DSC-RX100 V and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in October 2016 and September 2014.
+The Sony Cyber-shot DSC-RX100 V and the Canon EOS 7D Mark II are two digital cameras that were revealed to the public, respectively, in October 2016 and September 2014.
 The RX100 V is a fixed lens compact, while the 7D Mark II is a DSLR.
-The cameras are based on an one-inch (RX100 V) and an APS-C sensor.
-Both cameras offer a resolution of 20 megapixel.
+The cameras are based on an one-inch (RX100 V) and an APS-C (7D Mark II) sensor.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably larger (182 percent) than the Sony RX100 V. It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the RX100 V does not feature any corresponding weather-sealing.